itsPG/os_hw3/README.md

 # Overview

-In this homework, you will understand what a process is.
-And you will know how to communicate with processes.
+In this homework, you will understand what a process is and know how to communicate with processes.
+You will also learn some useful linux programming skills in this homework.

 There are many example codes in this instruction, which demonstrate many useful skills that can help you pass messages from one process to another process.
 After that, you will be asked to implement a simple shell.
+(You may notice that those example codes provides all you need.
+You just have to rearrange them with some basic C/C++ programming language knowledge.)

+## About this homework

 If you found any error in this homework or you have any problem about this homework, feel free to tell TAs on the E3.
 This instruction will be updated immediately if there's any error in this documentation and/or example codes.

 The newest files can always be found from [github](https://github.com/itsPG/os_hw3).
 You may want to download the auto compressed zip file from **[here](https://github.com/itsPG/os_hw3/zipball/master)**.

 There's a [sample video](https://github.com/itsPG/os_hw3/blob/sample_video/os_hw3_sample.m4v) showing how the finished homework would be (This is just a sample, feel free to add any feature or change the appearance to what you like).

+There's a [sample terminal record](http://shelr.tv/records/508850ad966080163f00002b) if you don't want to download a big file.
+(However, this record can not show how does your program active with others terminal.)

 ---